View Public Posts

 The Background and Policy Setting:

 King is a political scientist committed to conducting policy-relevant research related to war, peace, development, and education.
-Over the past 15 years, alongside her university-based work, she has partnered with a number of governments, non-governmental
+Over the past 15 years, alongside her university-based work, she has partnered with a

 Issue Areas: DDR / Recovering from WarType of Engagement: Close collaboration with policymakers, Research ethics